gristlabs/grist-help/help/widget-calendar.md

     Read more on [Custom Layouts](custom-layouts.md).

 ## Deleting an event
-To delete an event, select the event in the calendar then click 'delete' in the popup.
+To delete an event, double click the event in the calendar then select 'delete' in the popup.

 *![widget-calendar-delete-record](images/widget-calendar/widget-calendar-delete-record.png)*